 Blogs

 Telaeris generally implements our XPressEntry handheld badge readers for companies and their employees.
-Recently, we deployed our system to register student entry in support of reopening schools, following guidelines in place for preventing the spread of COVID.
+Recently, we deployed our system to register student entry in support of reopening schools, following guidelines in place for preventing the spread of COVID-19.
 We found tracking young elementary students to be significantly different than for adult employees.
 In the first 5 months of operation, we have learned a ton about how to be successful for the teachers and students.
-Below is a list of a few best-practices we suggest to make any student tracking system work as well as possible for schools and young children.
+Below is a list of a few best practices we suggest to make any student check-in system work as well as possible for schools and young children.

 1. Make Sure Your System Works Offline